 Online Content is not automatically copyright free.

-A common misconception is material found online (images, videos, online documentaries, etc) are free to use.
-These items are still copyright protected and require you to seek permission before using them.
+A common misconception is the material found online (images, videos, online documentaries, etc) are free to use.
+These items are still copyright protected and require you may need to seek permission before using them.
 Even if the item lacks a copyright notice, it does not make it automatically in the public domain.
 There are many online sources of free-to-use material.
 Be sure to use these websites if looking for things like images to use in presentations.